giannisalinetti/do276archive/dev/README.md

 # Dev environment for DO276

+IMPORTANT: this vagrant box is not being maintained, if you intend to use it please review host vagrant box changes and apply here.

 This Vagrant Box adds GUI desktop (Gnome3) to the Host environment, plus a host of development tools for Java EE, Node.js, Ruby, Python and PHP.

 The Geany programmer's editor is also present if you prefer ssh -X than using the VM console, as  RHEL7 Gtk3 apps such as gedit do not work well over SSH.